Carseldine: Geography

 Carseldine is about 16 km north and about a half-hour drive from the Brisbane central business district.

 The suburb is bounded by the North Coast railway line to the east with the Carseldine railway station serving the suburb.
 Gympie Road enters the suburb from the south (Aspley) and exits to the north-west (Bald Hills).

 Carseldine is a mainly residential suburb in the north of Brisbane.

-At its northern boundary is the Carseldine Homemaker Centre.
-This Homemaker Centre includes one of north Brisbane's three Bunnings stores, which became a part of the Carseldine Homemaker Centre in 2002 (Bunnings previously traded individually there for about four years).
-There is also a community-based shopping centre anchored by a Woolworths supermarket on Beams Road and two convenience centres, one beside the railway station and the other on the western side of the suburb.
-Carseldine also includes two plant nurseries (one small and one large, both located along Beams Road), Club Coops and the Aspley Hornets AFL Club.
-Carseldine Police Station, an $8.4 million facility, located on the corner of Gympie Road and Denver Road commenced operations on 29 September 2009.

 History

 Carseldine was named on 16 August 1975 by the Queensland Place Names Board after the fencing contractor William Carseldine (also written as Castledean) who immigrated in 1854 in the sailing ship Monsoon and settled in Bald Hills in 1858, also owning land in the Carseldine area.

 North Brisbane College of Advanced Education opened in 1975 with the pre-existing Kedron Park Teachers College and with a new campus at Carseldine.
 It later became a campus of the Queensland Institute of Technology and then as a campus of the Queensland University of Technology (QUT).
 In November 2008, QUT relocated its Carseldine activities to its Kelvin Grove and Gardens Point campuses.
 The site was vacant for four years when QUT failed to find a replacement education provider, but was adapted to house state public servants in 2012.
 In 2016, Deputy Premier Jackie Trad announced that the site would be redeveloped as the Carseldine Urban Village, with 900 homes and commercial and retail space.